qwercxzsda/2023_Winter_DataSystemsLab_Research/dive_into_deep_learning/summary/chapter9.md

 For an observed sequence $x_1, \ldots, x_t$, predicting the output $\hat{x}_{t+k}$ at time step $t+k$ is called the $k$*-step-ahead prediction*.

 As $k$ increases, errors accumulate and the quality of the prediction degrades, often dramatically.

+## 9.2.
+Converting Raw Text into Sequence Data

+We often use text data represented as sequences of words.
+Typical preprocessing pipelines execute the following steps:

+1. Split the strings into tokens (e.g., words or characters).

+1. Build a vocabulary dictionary to associate each vocabulary element with a numerical index.

+1. Convert the text into sequences of numerical indices.

+### 9.2.2.
+Tokenization

+Tokens are the atomic (indivisible) units of text.
+Each time step corresponds to 1 token.

+Dividing words into tokens is a design choice.
+For example, we can use every word as a token(large vocabulary), or we can use each character as a token(small vocabulary).

+### 9.2.3.
+Vocabulary

+The inputs to the models must be numerical.

+Thus, we need to construct a `vocabulary`. i.e., objects that associate each distinct token value with a unique index.

+1. We determine the set of unique tokens in our training `corpus`.

+1. We assign a numerical index to each unique token

+    Rare vocabulary elements are often dropped.
+Whenever we encounter a token not in the vocabulary(at training or test time), we represent it by a special `<unk>` token, signifying that this is an unknown value.